Review: Fowey Hall Hotel, Cornwall

 The staff are welcoming and friendly, and guests can feel at ease with new social distancing measures in place, including hand sanitiser stations throughout the hotel, wide hallways and spacious dining areas with pre-booked dining times.

 Whether you want to get out and explore Fowey or Polruan across the estuary (children will enjoy the speedy ferry ride between the two, running every 15 minutes), or stay on the hotel grounds, there is no shortage of things to keep guests young and old entertained.
 There is a three-room games area where your teenagers will disappear to (never to be seen again) with video games, pool, table football and a cinema room.
 The library is stocked with a full selection of books for little ones, from classic picture books right up to young adult favourites.
 Of course, you should grab crab lines and run down to the beach, explore the coastal paths, skim stones and eat some Cornish ice cream, too.
 The winding streets of Fowey are screaming out to be explored, with art shops, bakeries, fudge shops and crab shacks a-plenty.
 The tiny aquarium filled with locally-caught crabs, lobsters and sea creatures is also well worth a visit for the little ones.

 With so many local bakeries, chippies and crab shacks to try, your stay in Fowey is likely to be largely dominated by eating.
 But save some space to trial the delights on offer at Fowey Hall, too.
-The hot smoked mackerel on toast is a breakfast of champions, while the crab on toast from the dinner menu is truly how all meals should begin.
+The hot smoked mackerel on toast is a breakfast of champions, while the crab on toast from the dinner menu is how all meals should begin.
+Food not served on toast is available, too.
 As with other Luxury Family Hotels properties, this is fine dining made child-friendly, so expect short wait times and allowances for children playing with ninja turtles under the table.